 Our planned itineraries are the easiest way to discover exciting attractions and places to stay.
 Explore itineraries by theme, and choose which places fit your budget or length of stay...Browse all itineraries

-From expert-guided gallery tours and self-guided sculpture trails, to fabulous food spots and places to rest your head, browse our selection of days out and places to stay, and start planning your cultural escape.Browse all attractions
+From a self-guided trail finding 7 new outdoor artworks to expert-guided gallery tours, fabulous food spots and places to rest your head, browse our selection of days out and places to stay, and start planning your cultural escape.Browse all attractions Browse all accommodation

 About West Sussex

 One of the UK’s most diverse counties, West Sussex sprawls both coast and South Downs National Park and offers a beautiful location to explore.
 This breath-taking stretch of coastline is home to sandy beaches, the freshest local crab, excellent wines, waterfront bistros, harbour side pubs, independent boutiques, art galleries, artist studios, and well-loved cultural icons.

 Visit Pallant House Gallery in Chichester – a museum that tells the story of Modern British art from 1900 to now, through exhibitions and a permanent collection housed within an 18th century townhouse and adjoining 21st century gallery.